daisy-abbott/ARCSLab-reports/weekmay29.md

         * how to get the list of items
         * how to label these items
         * how to create the validation set
+* Started learning about unreal engine
+    * watched tutorial
+    * met with Anjali, Chau, and Francisco, and learneed more about the process from Anjali.